 Our original plan on visiting Scotland was to spend the majority of our time in the Scottish Highlands and the Isle of Skye.
 No offense Glasgow, but we didn’t have time for cities this trip.

-I’m going to be writing a lot about the Isle of Skye on this site!
-To preface this series on Skye, I’m going to share with you 15 reasons why you need to visit the Isle of Skye Scotland.
-Hope this inspires you to visit.
+Here are 15 reasons why you need to visit the Isle of Skye Scotland.
+I hope this inspires you to visit.

 1. Skye’s Otherworldly Landscapes

-Of course, the first reason to visit the Isle of Skye is to see its landscapes.
-You can drive around the entire Island and discover new places all around.
-The rugged towering nature of the mountains and the cliffs hanging over the sea are totally unique.
+The main reason to visit the Isle of Skye is to see its landscapes.
+You can drive around the entire island and discover new places.
+The rugged towering nature of the mountains and the cliffs hanging over the sea are uniquely Jurassic.

 2. Fewer People On The Island